-The candidate said he will keep a close eye on Will County District 7, which includes Homer Glen, the city of Lockport, unincorporated Homer Township and New Lenox North of I-80, to assure less taxes, smaller government and less regulations.
+The candidate said he will keep a close eye on Will County District 7, which includes Homer Glen, the city of Lockport, unincorporated Homer Township and New Lenox North of Interstate 80, to assure fewer taxes, smaller government and fewer regulations.

 “They are my guiding principles,” Balich said.
 “I want to continue to be a public servant making life better for people in Will County.”

 Citing his successful stint as a board member, Balich noted he has been able to enact policies that have halted aerial photos from being used to initiate building code violations, enabled citizens to be reimbursed for towing, storage and administrative fees if they found not guilty in court for a parking violation.

 “I also spoke and voted against raises for elected officials,” Balich said.
 “I do not take the pension and spoke against any Will County Board member taking it.
 This passed as law and is now the rule for Will County Board members.”